catchpoint/WebPageTest.crawler/README.md

 ### 3. Adding a initial URLs txt file

-You can add your initial set of URLs to the whiteListUrls.txt file by seperating them using a coma.
+You can add your initial set of URLs to the startingUrls.txt file by seperating them using a coma.

 ![image](https://user-images.githubusercontent.com/31168643/122050545-2a021200-ce01-11eb-9400-31e7716791c0.png)